Elevation: 6,515 ft

 Same as for Broken Top.
 This is the final leg of a traverse from Broken Top to Big Cinder Butte.

-Same as for the North Face Route.
+Same as for the north face.
 This is the first leg of a traverse from Big Cinder Butte to Half Cone.

 Regions: SNAKE RIVER PLAIN